-As reported a few months back, Ford and Lincoln are planning to launch electric midsize SUVs in mid-to-late 2022 for the 2023 model year.
+As reported a few months back, Ford and Lincoln are planning to launch electric midsize SUVs in the second half of 2022 for the 2023 model year.

 - Also: Ford and Lincoln Electric Midsize SUVs Planned for 2023